SJCProduction/Helium.js/README.md

 Leveraging server-side rendering can significantly improve first page load performance: render JavaScript templates on the server to deliver fast first render, and then use client-side templating once the page is loaded.
 However, performance benefits depend on the use case and server-side rendering is not a one size fits all design.

+* <b>Currently</b>:
-* <b>Currently</b>: Includes server side rendering with support for React Router v4 and Redux v3
+  * Includes server side rendering with support for React Router v4 and Redux v3 using React Fiber - v16
+  * Perfomance metrics CLI
 * <b>Coming Soon:</b> Optimization for webpack bundles

 ## Table of Contents